esphome/esphome-devices/src/docs/devices/Gosund-SP111/index.md

 Looks like device chip was replaced to non-flashable custom tasmota chip.

-Please be aware, that there is a new version of that outlet, often having the phrase `EP2` instead or in addition to `SP111`, sold starting in november 2020.
+Please be aware, that there is a new version of that outlet, often having the phrase `EP2` instead or in addition to `SP111`, sold starting in November 2020.
 For that version, the tuya script does not longer work!
 Also a breakless opening of the plug is much harder due to a removed screw on the bottom of the device.

 ## Flashing